 - 1. Anorexients (any drug used for the purpose of weight loss) - 2.
 Anti-wrinkle agents (e.g., Renova®) - 3.
-Birth control drugs for dependent children - 4.
-Bleaching agents (e.g., Eldopaque®, Eldoquin Forte®, Melanex®, Nuquin®, Solaquin®) - 5.
-Charges for the administration or injection of any drug - 6.
-Contraceptive devices and implants - 7.
-Diagnostic agents - 8.
-Drugs dispensed by a hospital, clinic or physician's office - 9.
-Drugs labeled "Caution-limited by federal law to investigational use," or experimental drugs not approved by the FDA, even though a charge is made to the individual - 10.
-Drugs requiring prior authorization when prescribed for uses not approved by the FDA - 11.
-Drugs requiring a prescription by State law, but not by federal law (State controlled) are not covered - 12.
-Erectile dysfunction medications - 13.
-Fertility drugs - 14.
-Fioricet® with Codeine (butalbital/acetaminophen/caffeine with codeine) - 15.
-Fiorinal® with Codeine (butalbital/aspirin/caffeine with codeine) - 16.
-Hair growth stimulants - 17.
-Homeopathic medications - 18.
-Immunizations, biological sera, blood or blood products, Hyalgan®, Synvisc®, Remicade®, Synagis®, Xolair®, Amevive®, Raptiva®, Vivitrol® (these are covered under the medical plan) - 19.
-LatisseTM - 20.
-Medical or therapeutic foods. - 21.
-Medication which is to be taken by or administered to an individual, in whole or in part, while he or she is a patient in a hospital, sanitarium, or extended care facility - 22.
-Medication for which the cost is recoverable under any Workers' Compensation or occupational disease law, or any State or governmental agency, or medication furnished by any other Drug or Medical Service for which no charge is made to the member - 23.
-Non-legend drugs (except when included in a compound with a legend drug) - 24.
-Omnipod, V-go, Finesse, and other disposable insulin delivery systems. - 25.
-Pentazocine/Acetaminophen (Talacen®) - 26.
-Prescription drug charges not filed within 6 months of the purchase date, if PEIA is the primary insurer, or within 6 months of the processing date on the Explanation of Benefits (EOB) from the other plan, if PEIA is secondary - 27.
-Replacement medications for lost or stolen drugs - 28.
-Requests for more than a 90-day supply of maintenance medications, or requests for more than a 30-day supply of short-term medications - 29.
-Stadol® Nasal Spray (butorphanol) - 30.
-Therapeutic devices or appliances, including support garments and other non-medicinal substances, regardless of intended use, except those listed above - 31.
-Unit dose medications - 32.
+Bleaching agents (e.g., Eldopaque[®], Eldoquin Forte[®], Melanex[®], Nuquin[®], Solaquin[®]) - 4.
+Charges for the administration or injection of any drug - 5.
+Contraceptive devices and implants - 6.
+Diagnostic agents - 7.
+Drugs dispensed by a hospital, clinic or physician's office - 8.
+Drugs labeled "Caution-limited by federal law to investigational use," or experimental drugs not approved by the FDA, even though a charge is made to the individual - 9.
+Drugs requiring prior authorization when prescribed for uses not approved by the FDA - 10.
+Drugs requiring a prescription by State law, but not by federal law (State controlled) are not covered - 11.
+Erectile dysfunction medications - 12.
+Fertility drugs - 13.
+Fioricet[®] with Codeine (butalbital/acetaminophen/caffeine with codeine) - 14.
+Fiorinal[®] with Codeine (butalbital/aspirin/caffeine with codeine) - 15.
+Hair growth stimulants - 16.
+Homeopathic medications - 17.
+Immunizations, biological sera, blood or blood products, Hyalgan[®], Synvisc[®], Remicade[®], Synagis[®], Xolair[®], Amevive[®], Raptiva[®], Vivitrol[®] (these are covered under the medical plan) - 18.
+Latisse[TM] - 19.
+Medical or therapeutic foods. - 20.
+Medication which is to be taken by or administered to an individual, in whole or in part, while he or she is a patient in a hospital, sanitarium, or extended care facility - 21.
+Medication for which the cost is recoverable under any Workers' Compensation or occupational disease law, or any State or governmental agency, or medication furnished by any other Drug or Medical Service for which no charge is made to the member - 22.
+Non-legend drugs (except when included in a compound with a legend drug) - 23.
+Omnipod, V-go, Finesse, and other disposable insulin delivery systems. - 24.
+Pentazocine/Acetaminophen (Talacen®) - 25.
+Prescription drug charges not filed within 6 months of the purchase date, if PEIA is the primary insurer, or within 6 months of the processing date on the Explanation of Benefits (EOB) from the other plan, if PEIA is secondary - 26.
+Replacement medications for lost or stolen drugs - 27.
+Requests for more than a 90-day supply of maintenance medications, or requests for more than a 30-day supply of short-term medications - 28.
+Stadol[®] Nasal Spray (butorphanol) - 29.
+Therapeutic devices or appliances, including support garments and other non-medicinal substances, regardless of intended use, except those listed above - 30.
+Unit dose medications - 31.
 Vacation supplies, unless leaving the country.
 If you are leaving the country, and want PEIA to cover a vacation supply, you must submit documentation (copy of an airline ticket, travel agency itinerary, etc.) to substantiate your international travel arrangements.